COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 General Information About Clear Cell Sarcoma of the Kidney

 Clear cell sarcoma of the kidney is an uncommon renal tumor that comprises approximately 5% of all primary renal malignancies in children, accounts for approximately 20 new cases per year in the United States, and is observed most often before age 3 years.

 Clear cell sarcoma of the kidney is not a Wilms tumor variant, but it is an important primary renal tumor associated with a higher rate of relapse and death than is favorable histology (FH) Wilms tumor.
 The classic pattern of clear cell sarcoma of the kidney is defined by nests or cords of cells separated by regularly spaced fibrovascular septa.
 In addition to pulmonary metastases, clear cell sarcoma also spreads to bone, brain, and soft tissue.
 (Refer to the Clinical Features of Wilms Tumor and Diagnostic and Staging Evaluation for Wilms Tumor sections of this summary for more information about the clinical features and diagnostic evaluation of childhood kidney tumors.)

 Younger age and stage IV disease have been identified as adverse prognostic factors for event-free survival (EFS).

-Historically, relapses have occurred in long intervals after the completion of chemotherapy (up to 14 years); however, with current therapy, relapses after 3 years are uncommon.
-The brain is a frequent site of recurrent disease, suggesting that it is a sanctuary site for cells that are protected from the intensive chemotherapy that patients currently receive.[2,3,4,5] An awareness of the clinical signs of recurrent disease in the brain is important during regular follow-up.
+Historically, relapses have occurred up to 14 years after the completion of chemotherapy; however, with current therapy, relapses after 3 years are uncommon.
+The brain is a frequent site of recurrent disease, suggesting that it is a sanctuary site for cells that are protected from the intensive chemotherapy that patients receive.[2,3,4,5] An awareness of the clinical signs of recurrent disease in the brain is important during regular follow-up.
 There are no standard recommendations for the frequency of brain imaging during follow-up.